 Watch your responses back and see where you can improve.
 Are your answers rambling?
 Do you look engaged and comfortable?
 Is your tone and pitch clear?
 Do you use jargon, acronyms or slang?
 Keep practicing and watching your videos back until you have nailed your ‘performance’.

 Use it as your chance to sell yourself

 How many times have you been in an interview where you don’t get a chance to really share your story?
 I’m sure you know what I am talking about.
 The interviewer who won’t stop talking, or the one that interrupts mid-sentence and takes you in a completely different direction or to tell a story of their own.

-There are a heap of bot interviewing software providers, all offering different services and experiences, at varying levels of sophistication.
-Some systems are transactional and focus only on key words and basic eye contact.
-Other are very nuanced and can detect everything from verbal patterns, voice intonations and micro aspects of body language.
+There are a heap of AI interviewing software providers, all offering different services and experiences, at varying levels of sophistication.
+Some systems are transactional and focus only on keywords and basic eye contact.
+Others are very nuanced and can detect everything from verbal patterns, voice intonations and micro aspects of body language.

 You have two choices.

 Choice 1 – You can learn the capabilities of every AI software solution available on the market and try and ‘beat’ the algorithms of each system (super time consuming and unlikely to work unless you are either a technological genius or a complete psychopath).